Sydney L. Carr-Glenn, PhD

 Second, this book is timely given the increase of Black women entering into the political arena, in recent years at historic rates.
 We might look toward the inauguration of Vice President Kamala Harris (2021) and her most recent nomination as the Democratic Party presidential nominee for the 2024 presidential election.
 Or, on the other hand, we might also look toward the historic confirmation of Justice Ketanji Brown-Jackson to the U.S. Supreme Court (2022).
 And, Black women have also been sweeping the country in midterm elections at the congressional level, especially in 2018 and 2022.
 Black women have also enjoyed success in recent years in terms of being elected as mayor in some of America’s key cities such as Karen Bass in Los Angeles, CA and Keisha Lance-Bottoms who previously served in Atlanta, GA.
 Further, it is clear that we are at a pivotal moment in American history- a moment where Black women have been able to ascend to political prominence, and gain substantial success in being elected into high levels of political office.
 Furthermore, it is imperative that scholars of race, gender, and politics continue to advance this work and devote critical attention toward understanding the factors that shape the success of Black female political leaders.

 Third and perhaps most important, this book is the first of its kind to combine a rigorous set of analyses from both the perspectives of American public opinion, as well as political communication.
 While previous studies have often focused on the experiences of Black and/or female political figures in the contexts of either public opinion or political communication, this book is the first of kind to bridge these literatures together.
 And, even fewer studies have tested the intersectionality framework in either of these realms.
-Leveraging data from a variety of empirical studies across a total of seven chapters, the intent of this book is to examine not only how race or how gender has implications for the experiences of marginalized groups in the political arena – but rather, for how the intersection of those two identities produces unique consequences for Black female political elites, who are often understudied in these fields.
+Leveraging data from a variety of empirical studies across a total of six chapters, the intent of this book is to examine not only how race or how gender has implications for the experiences of marginalized groups in the political arena – but rather, for how the intersection of those two identities produces unique consequences for Black female political elites, who are often understudied in these fields.
 Utilizing a combination of several methodological techniques, this book is novel in that it presents a rigorous set of analyses to provide a comprehensive and thorough approach to testing an unresolved question.